 Registration requirements for patent attorneys and trade marks attorneys

-There are essential conditions to be attained by both trade marks attorneys and patent attorneys seeking registration with the Trans-Tasman IP Attorneys Board (the Board) including knowledge, academic, personal, employment, and skill.
+There are essential conditions to be attained when seeking registration with the Trans-Tasman IP Attorneys Board (the Board) including qualification, knowledge, personal, employment, and skill.

 The Australian Qualification Framework (AQF ) is a unified system of national qualifications in schools, vocational education and training (TAFEs and private providers) and the higher education sector (mainly universities).
 The New Zealand Qualifications Framework (NZQF) is similar to the AQF.